Joseph E. Atkinson: Toronto Star

 In 1899, Atkinson was asked to become managing editor of the Montreal Star, then the largest English-language newspaper in Canada.
 The paper's conservative viewpoint clashed with Atkinson's liberal beliefs.
 While he was considering the offer, in December 1899, Atkinson was asked by a group of supporters of Wilfrid Laurier, the Liberal prime minister of Canada, if he would become publisher of the Toronto Evening Star.
 The group included Senator George Cox, William Mulock, Peter Charles Larkin and Timothy Eaton.
 Mulock and most other members of the group wanted the paper to be the voice of the Liberal Party, but Atkinson refused to take the job on those terms and insisted that he be given full control over newspaper policy and that the Star be run in the best interests of the paper, not the Liberal Party.
 Atkinson travelled to Ottawa and successfully appealed to Laurier for support.
 Atkinson also insisted that 40 percent of his salary be paid in stock at par value and that he be given the opportunity to become majority owner.
 After some initial opposition, the ownership group accepted those terms.

 The group took ownership of the paper on December 13, 1899.
 Shareholders formally approved the hiring of Atkinson five days later, with his employment backdated to start December 13.
 Atkinson's name first appeared in the masthead of the December 21 edition.
 His task was to save a failing newspaper, competing in a conservative city with six daily newspapers.
 Atkinson succeeded in turning the fortunes of the paper around and by 1913 it had the largest circulation of any Toronto newspaper.
 He continued to run the Star until his death in 1948, at the age of 82.

+He was well-known for using the power of his newspaper for his social crusades, which led him at times into controversy.
+Canadian journalist and historian Mark Bourrie has described Atkinson as a "strange mixture of social justice advocate and soul-crushing capitalist" and "a scolding, arch-capitalist Marxist who ran the Toronto Star as a cash machine for social justice movements."